 Why Transfer a Credit Card Balance?

 A credit card balance transfer allows you to move one card balance—or sometimes even the balance of a student or personal loan—to another credit card.
 You would enter the details of the balance you want to transfer, including the account number and transfer amount, when you apply.

 One of the best reasons to transfer balances is to take advantage of a lower interest rate offered by another lender.

 Virtually all cards require that you pay a balance transfer fee, and most offer promotional periods, and these can be fairly similar.
 But you'll want to look beyond these factors.

-Equally important are the interest rate you'll be charged when the promotional period ends, and other types of perks the lender might offer, such as rewards, cash back, no annual fees, and sign-up bonuses.
+Equally important is the interest rate you'll be charged when the promotional period ends, and other types of perks the lender might offer, such as rewards, cashback, no annual fees, and sign-up bonuses.